 The support and information provided online and in-person sets Weight Watchers apart from most diets out there.
 There are numerous meetings across the country to choose from.
 For many people, having a place to weigh-in each week is a key to success.

 The focus on a balanced diet, exercise, and behavior changes is another advantage to this diet.
 The goal is to educate people on all three components and assist with both weight loss and maintenance.
 The two plans give people an option to find what works best for their own success.

 Many people have a "been there, done that" attitude when it comes to Weight Watchers.
 They have tried it, may have had some success, may have even gone back a couple of times, but end up feeling that it can't help them any longer.
-It could be that their behavior and/or nutrition needs go beyond what is being offered.
 The group leaders at the meetings are not trained experts; they are former members who have had success with Weight Watchers.
 When someone is not having success the options for what to do can be greatly limited by the lack of experience and knowledge of the leader.
 There is a strong emphasis on weighing in each week.
 Many people have a difficult time attending a meeting when they are not having success.
 However, most people will not lose weight every single week, so expecting to do so is a recipe for failure.
 The time when people need the support the most is when they are not losing, but most meetings are not set to address this.

 While there are two diet options, this still may not be enough for everyone.
 If counting points and following a low-energy dense diet do not work for you, there is no other option left.
 The best weight loss diet is one that fits your lifestyle and needs, and you can't always get that with this plan.